IBM-Cloud/iks-ingress-controller/README.md

 ## Step 4: Creating the Ingress resource
 Ingress resources define the routing rules that the Ingress controller uses to route traffic to your app service.

 If your cluster has multiple namespaces where apps are exposed, one Ingress resource is required per namespace.
 However, each namespace must use a different host.
 You must register a wildcard domain and specify a different subdomain in each resource.
-For more information, see [Planning networking for single or multiple namespaces](#multiple_namespaces).
+For more information, see "Planning networking for single or multiple namespaces".

 1. [Deploy your app to the cluster](cloud.ibm.com/docs/containers?topic=containers-deploy_app#app_cli).
 Ensure that you add a label to your deployment in the metadata section of your configuration file, such as `app: code`.
 This label is needed to identify all pods where your app runs so that the pods can be included in the Ingress load balancing.